dusk-network/docs-public/src/content/docs/grants/index.md

 - **Formatting and Style**.
 For any Rust code, it is highly encouraged to stick to the <a href="https://doc.rust-lang.org/1.0.0/style/README.html" target="_blank" >Style Guidelines</a>.
 For other coding languages, it is recommended to follow established standards.

-Join the Dusk ecosystem
+### Join the Dusk ecosystem
 Funding is available for the wider ecosystem for projects that benefit Dusk.
 This can range from protocols built on Dusk, protocols that will make use of Dusk’s technology, compliance, and privacy, or broader initiatives like security and auditing, events, hackathons, and documentation.

-If you have an idea that is of benefit to the Dusk ecosystem, token holders, and makes good use of the tech stack, we’re looking forward to [your application](https://qfisyyuui1g.typeform.com/to/uAucnWFJ).
+If you have an idea that is of benefit to the Dusk ecosystem, token holders, and makes good use of the tech stack, **we’re looking forward to [your application](https://qfisyyuui1g.typeform.com/to/uAucnWFJ)** .
----